limiteinductive/DataBox/README.md

-# DataBox
+# LazyBox
-> A user friendly API to jump-start your Deep Learning project.
+> A user friendly API to jump-start your Deep Learning project based on Fastai.

 The library is still in early development, but a lot of new features will be added in future